 Housing costs in Broomfield are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-Broomfield is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Broomfield, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Broomfield’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Broomfield is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Broomfield who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.25% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Broomfield telecommute to their jobs.
+Overall, about 9.25% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.